Nitin Sahrawat: Atal Indian

 Sahrawat has conceived and implemented the Atal Indian Project, which aims at creating multiple nature reserves or urban forests called Atal Vatikas, in Indian cities.
 Color coordinated avenue tree plantation in the urban centers of India, is another stated mission of the project.
 In August 2018, the capital of the Indian state of Uttarakhand became the first city to support the Atal Indian project.

 Atal Indian is a social movement, focused on providing practical solutions to the challenges faced by the rapidly urbanizing India.
 It is dedicated to the 10th Prime Minister of India Atal Bihari Vajpayee according to its mission statement.
 Atal Indian's primary activities include ecocentric projects like Atal Vatika, aimed at betterment of the quality of life of the Indian citizens, in sync with the available natural resources around them.

-It strives for the creation of 'Green' smart cities, and modifying the existing Indian population centers, with nature being the core and the unifying essence.
-A sustainable city which is in sync with its natural resources, provides an ideal foundation for comprehensive growth of its denizens.
+The movement strives for the creation of 'Green' smart cities, modifying existing Indian population centers with nature as the core and the unifying essence.
+A sustainable city which is in sync with its natural resources, provides a foundation for sustainable growth of its denizens.